What is DMARC?

 Yes, you will need to add code in the appropriate agent and modify your DNS administrative tools to permit the creation of DKIM key records.

 When verification is successful, DKIM provides a domain-level identifier that survives the forwarding of a message while SPF does not.

 Although you may not have heard of DKIM, it was produced by a group of email industry leaders in 2004.

 DKIM uses a DNS-based public key publishing service, a domain name identifier, and public-key cryptography.

 How do I set up DKIM?

 Setting up DKIM yourself can be time consuming and technically challenging.
 Sendio makes it easy for your organization to put this technology to use to protect your reputation.

 Sendio has a very simple-to-use feature that allows you to sign outbound messages.
-Using Sendio along with DMARC provides you a critical component to you security efforts.
+Using Sendio along with DMARC provides you a critical component to your security efforts.